 There is no embarrassment.
 No second-guessing what “others” are thinking about me.
 No going over it in my head like a movie, play, pause, rewind, play …

 How to get over it

-Social anxiety does not discriminate color, sex, religion, age or intelligence – it is free for us all to feel.
+Social anxiety does not discriminate colour, sex, religion, age or intelligence – it is free for us all to feel.

-What I have discovered over the years, is that, in order to recover from social anxiety, you need to do the following.
+What I have discovered over the years is that, to recover from social anxiety, you need to do the following.